MangyGuitar/MultiMediaLink/README.md

+THIS PLUGIN IS UNDER DEVELOPMENT AND IS NOT CURRENTLY AVAILABLE

 # MultiMediaLink
 MultiMediaLink is a versatile Minecraft plugin that allows you to easily display custom text and links within the game.
 With MultiMediaLink, players can access relevant information by using simple commands.
 For example, using "/discord" will display the link to the Discord server, and using "/twitter" will show the server's Twitter username.